Supersheep7/CCS2_emoji/README.md

 2. Choose twitter dataset to work with
 3. Filter dataset for those 50-100 emojis -> Get data
 4. Single dataframe, started some analysis on how much emojis are there etc
+5. Sanitize the data
+6. Work on data, various

 ===